rnelson/rnelson.github.io/_posts/2024-11-15-remembering_the_graph_class_assignment.md

 I was **mad**.
 I was also in shock, so he probably just saw a blank look on my face.

-A common practice among professors is to reuse assignments each semester, but tweak them slightly.
+You see, a common practice among professors is to reuse assignments each semester, but tweak them slightly.
 At the very least change the values used to test to ensure students aren't just hard-coding solutions for a given input.
 When he went to prepare the assignment for us that semester, Ken mistakenly included the inputs from one set and the outputs from another.
 Two hours before class, nobody had brought it to his attention.

 # Run run run again